This is . . .

 United States Bankruptcy Court for the Northern District of Illinois

 University of Michigan-Ann Arbor, A.B., with honors in English, 1984

 Wayne State University Law School, J.D., cum laude, 1987

 Honors and Awards

-William D. Traitel Scholarship, Note & Comment Editor, Wayne Law Review; Assistant Editor, Wayne Law Review, writing competition award winner, Wayne Law Review
+William D. Traitel Law Research and Study Scholarship Note & Comment Editor, Wayne Law Review Assistant Editor, Wayne Law Review Writing competition award winner, Wayne Law Review

 American Jurisprudence Award, Constitutional Law